Urgent Help

 +

-• Counselling Online counsellingonline.org.au: Free drug and alcohol online counselling available 24/7
+• Counselling Online: free drug and alcohol online counselling, available 24/7

-• Reach Out (reachout.com): practical tools and support to help young people get through everything from everyday issues to tough times
+• Reach Out: practical tools and support to help young people get through everything from everyday issues to tough times.
+They offer a peer chat option, where peer workers who have experience with mental health challenges use their experience to support others.

-• Family Drug Support Australia (fds.org.au): information on alcohol and drug use relative to the families of people who use substances.
-Also has a 24/7 telephone support service for families affected by alcohol and other drug issues (1300 368 186)
+• Family Drug Support Australia (1300 368 186): a 24/7 telephone support and information service for families affected by alcohol and other drug issues.

-• SMART Recovery (smartrecoveryaustralia.com.au/smart-recovery-manual): For people who are seeking support for addiction or problematic behaviours, or their families.
+• SMART Recovery: in-person and online support groups/programs, and online support manuals that provide practical advice, tools and guidance for people who are seeking support for addiction or problematic behaviours, or their families.

-• Youth Drug and Alcohol Advice (YoDAA) Line (1800 458 685) or yodaa.org.au: Telephone information and advice for young people
+• Youth Drug and Alcohol Advice (YoDAA) (1800 458 685): telephone information and advice for young people with drug and alcohol concerns, as well as their families, carers and schools.

 • Alcohol & Drug Information Service: for information, services in your area, crisis counselling and support about alcohol and drugs: